it-economics/itea/kata-instructions.md

 Example: Sorting data in memory is too slow.
 A symptom cure would strive to speed up single instructions or instruction blocks.
 Maybe unsafe code or parallelization becomes an option.
 A thorough root cause analysis would have shown that the chosen sort algorithm is the real culprit.
 Hard to understand low level optimizations hence can be avoided by choosing a better algorithm.

+## Refactoring: Instructions

+We have two units that are in really bad conditions.
+They are based on a very quick implementation of our last release.
+Please  refactor these technical debts to a 'better' code state.
+Please apply all rules and procedures of refactoring for following classes:
+- GardenBench
+- ReceiptPresenter